tbensky/PhysicsLabs/README.md

 #### Single Photon Source

 To do this experiment, we want a single photon at a time to approach and interact with the double slit.
 Does the light bulb we’re using produce “one photon at a time?”
 Think about it this way.
-The apparatus is about 1 m long, and light travels at 3108 m/s, so  it would take 3.33x10^-9s for a photon to travel from the bulb to the detector.
-If you demanded that at most there is only one photon traveling down the apparatus at a time, you would insist that no more than3108 (=1/3.33x10^-9)photons/second arrive at the detector.
+The apparatus is about 1 m long, and light travels at 3x10^8 m/s, so  it would take 3.33x10^-9 s for a photon to travel from the bulb to the detector.
+If you demanded that at most there is only one photon traveling down the apparatus at a time, you would insist that no more than 3x10^8 (=1/3.33x10^-9) photons/second arrive at the detector.
 When you take data, you’ll see the photon arrival rate is something on the order of 1,000 photons/second.
 This is 5 orders of magnitude less than your demand.
 Indeed there is at most only one photon traveling from the bulb to the detector at a given time.

 #### Videos: Data taking